-Less than 10% of Georgia is publicly owned, and most of this public land is found in the mountains of North Georgia or in the lower Coastal Plain.
-While ample opportunities exist for wildlife habitat improvements on public lands, expansion of programs that conservation at local and state levels.
+The general approach taken in the planning effort was to emphasize activities that would lead to more effective wildlife conservation at local and state levels.
 The goal of the Wildlife Action Plan is to conserve Georgia's animals, plants, and natural habitats through proactive measures emphasizing voluntary and incentive-based programs on private lands, habitat restoration by public agencies and private conservation organizations, rare species survey and recovery efforts, and environmental education and public outreach activities.